twhite96/labs-web/_posts/2023-02-19-migrating-devices-separate-networks.md

 ---
 title: Migrating Devices to Separate Networks
-description: VLANs are one way to separate IoT devices from your main network
+description: VLANs are one way to separate IoT devices from your main network.
+excerpt: VLANs are one way to separate IoT devices from your main network.
 tags: [meta]
 categories: [Networking]
 author: tiff